Course Descriptions

 FIN 420: Fixed Income Markets and Management

-This course will provide a thorough understanding of fixed income securities.
-These debt instruments are a critical source of capital for governments, corporations and individuals.
+This course provides a thorough understanding of fixed income securities.
+These debt instruments are a critical source of capital for governments, corporations, and individuals.
 The fixed income markets are about twice as large as the global equity markets.
-This course will study the major fixed income security asset classes including treasuries, agencies, mortgage-backed, asset-backed, commercial mortgage, corporates, municipals, and private placements.
-The course will then focus on managing these securities in a real-world setting using leading techniques including insurance asset management.
-The course will include guest lecturers who are professional fixed-income portfolio managers.
+This course studies the major fixed income security asset classes including treasuries, agencies, mortgage-backed, asset-backed, commercial mortgage, corporates, municipals, and private placements.
+The course then focuses on managing these securities in a real-world setting using leading techniques, including insurance asset management.
 Prerequisite: FIN 320.

 FIN 431: International Finance